Docs Menu

 Tip

-If your output is empty, ensure you have loaded the sample datasets into your cluster.
+If you receive no output or an error, check whether you properly set up your environment variable and ensure you have loaded the sample datasets into your cluster.

-After completing this step, you should have a working application that uses the Go driver to connect to your MongoDB cluster, run a query on the sample data, and print out the result.
+After you complete these steps, you have a working application that uses the MongoDB Go Driver to connect to your MongoDB cluster, runs a query on the sample data, and prints out the result.

-Learn how to read and modify data using the Go driver in our Fundamentals CRUD guide or how to perform common operations from our Usage Examples.
+Learn how to read and modify data using the MongoDB Go Driver in the CRUD Operations section or how to perform common operations from our Usage Examples.

 Back